-Purple is one those colors that has a huge range — and we mean huge.
-First associated with royalty, the color can currently be found in a wide variety of design styles and spaces.
+Purple is one of those colors that has a huge range — and we mean huge — which is why it works well in a wide variety of design styles and spaces.
 Hollywood Regency?
 Yup.
 Traditional?
 Definitely.
 Modern?
 Absolutely.
-Even bohemian interiors, typically awash in greens, oranges, and yellows, can benefit from a burst of purple here and there.
+Even an interior with a bohemian theme can benefit from a purple accent here and there.

 Video of the Day

-A purple and yellow combination is not for the faint of heart.
-If you're going for a glam, vibrant space, it's a mix that'll unquestionably turn heads.
-Consider adding splashes of yellow with the help of drapery, artwork, throw pillows, and pair with a vibrant purple rug à la this space belonging to Cassie from Hi Sugarplum.
+Purple and yellow are two colors that are not for the faint of heart.
+But if you're going for a glam, vibrant space, it's a mix that'll unquestionably turn heads.
+Consider adding splashes of yellow with the help of drapery, art, throw pillows, and a saturated purple rug à la this space belonging to Cassie from Hi Sugarplum!

 2. Purple and White

 Let's say that you're willing to try some daring ideas, but you'd rather dip your toe in the water when it comes to colors that go with purple.
 In that case, we recommend pairing a muted lavender shade with white surroundings.
-For instance, the team over at GRT Architects gave this bedroom colorful wainscoting that acts as an anchor and balances out the white walls and ceiling, resulting in a modern, airy feel.
+For instance, the team over at GRT Architects added lilac-colored wainscoting to anchor this bedroom and balance out the white walls and ceiling, making the room feel modern and airy.

 3. Purple and Pink

-Deep shades of purple and green play quite nicely together, as seen in this jewel tone boudoir.
-The artful use of the color combo puts varying shades of both green and purple to work, resulting in a picture-perfect bedroom design bursting with drama and decadence.
+Deep purple and verdant green play quite nicely together, as seen in this jewel-toned boudoir.
+The artful use of the combo puts varying shades of both colors to work, resulting in a picture-perfect bedroom design bursting with drama and decadence.

 5. Purple and Salmon